 Sofianna Paximadaki has been working as a teacher of Greek language in Secondary School Education for the last ten years having attained a position in the Art School of Crete.
 Since 2014 she has been working in a Greek school for immigrants in Germany.
 She has participated in several seminars as teacher trainer on art and teaching language.
 She is the author or one book Multiliteracies: Using Cartoon in Teaching the Greek Language and a research associate to the Forum.

-Maria Vlachou is an Early Childhood educator and a Ph.D.
-Student at the Department of Educational Studies and Early Childhood Education, University of Patras, Greece.
-Her research Focus is on intercultural storytelling.
+Dr Maria Vlachou is an Early Childhood educator and a Ph.D. recipient from the Department of Educational Studies and Early Childhood Education, University of Patras, Greece.
+Her research Focus is on differentiated pedagogy and intercultural storytelling.

 The Intercultural Team

-This team is led by Ariadni Kouzeli.
-Its role is to engange in different educational activities (such as organising students’ learning during the Children’s Festival and delivering educational programs to refugee students).
+This team is led by Ariadni Kouzeli (Ph.D Student, University of Delaware).
+Its role is to engage in different educational activities (such as organising students’ learning during the Children’s Festival and delivering educational programs to refugee students).

 - Ioanna Maria Belegrinou, University of Patras